stacks-network/docs/README.md

     ./get-content.sh
     ```

 3. Build and serve locally.
+You will need [bundler](https://bundler.io/).
+You can install it with `gem install bundler` and then can run `bundle install` before running this bundle exec command below:

    ```
    bundle exec jekyll serve --config _config.yml,staticman.yml